YinnyF/boris_bike_with_Zsuzsanna/README.md

 * Pass an instance as an argument
 * Set an attribute on an instantiated Object using an `@` instance variable
 * Use `attr_reader` to read an attribute on an instantiated Object
+* Write RSpec tests that expect errors
+* Use fail or raise to raise an error
+* Use a 'guard condition'
+* Set an initial attribute value using initialize